-- Support of education, e.g. buildings, computers, books, teachers, under projects approved by the Ministry of Education
+- Donations in support of education (e.g. buildings, computers, books, teachers) under projects approved by the Ministry of Education.

-Donations in cash to political parties or in cash, assets or other forms of benefit to support activities for raising funds of political parties, up to THB 10,000.
+Donations in cash to political parties or in cash, assets, or other forms of benefit to support activities for raising funds of political parties are deductible up to THB 10,000.

 Life insurance premiums